 So, you have a choice to make.
 If you want a little texture, keep the finely diced raw onion.
 It will soften slightly as the casserole bakes, but won’t disappear entirely.

 We have tried this recipe with and without the not-softened onion, and we like it with the onion.
 This is especially true when I prepare the casserole the night before and bake in the morning.
 The tater tots dissolve and so the onion provides a bit of texture.

 When I made the casserole I used for photos, I cooked bacon for it and sautéed the onion for a few minutes before adding to the egg mixture.
 In the video, I used diced ham.
 Since that didn’t need cooking, I just stirred in a bit of onion.

 It’s fun to enjoy classic comfort food, even if you are sharing with just a few people.
-I hope you enjoy this small-batch breakfast casserole, darlings!
+I hope you enjoy this easy cheesy tater tot breakfast casserole, darlings!

 - 6 large eggs